ghiscoding/angular-validation/readme.md

 For a smoother user experience, I also added validation on inactivity (timer/debounce).
 So validation will not bother the user while he is still typing... though as soon as the user pauses for a certain amount of time, then validation comes into play.
 It's worth knowing that this inactivity timer is only available while typing, if user focuses away from his input (onBlur) it will then validate instantly.

-Supporting AngularJS 1.3.x
-*current code should work with 1.2.x just the same but is no more verified*
+Supporting AngularJS 1.3.x *(current code should work with 1.2.x just the same but is no more verified)*

-Now support <b>Service</b> using the same functionality as the <b>Directive</b>.
+Now support <b>Service</b> using the same functionalities as the <b>Directive</b>.
-Huge rewrite to have a better code separation and also adding support to Service functionality.
+Huge rewrite to have a better code separation and also adding support to Service functionalities.
 Specifically the `validation-rules` was separated to add rules without affecting the core while `validation-common` is for shared functions (shared by Directive/Service).

 [Validation summary](#validation-summary) was also recently added to easily show all validation errors that are still active on the form and you can also use 2 ways of dealing with the [Submit](#submit) button.

-For more explanations, see the question answered: [Why Use It?](#whyuseit)
+For more reasons to use it, see the answered question of: [Why Use It?](#whyuseit)

+If you do use it, please click on the Star and add it as a favourite.
+The more star ratings there is, the more chances it could found by other users as a populate trend.
+That is the only support I ask you... thanks ;)

 <a name="plunker"></a>
 ## Live Demo